 Updated September 16, 2021

 We are open and ready to help; whether you need a totally contact-free experience, would like to limit contact, or are comfortable with physically distant meetings, we can and have done it all and will happily adapt our process to meet your needs while complying with all government regulations.

-We've helped hundreds of clients buy and sell homes safely in the past few months, and in our experience, buyers, and sellers in the Edmonton area have been very conscientious and flexible.
+We've helped hundreds of clients buy and sell homes safely in the past few months, and in our experience, buyers, and sellers have been very conscientious and flexible.

 Contactless or Physically Distanced Listings

 Traditionally, listing your home for sale with a real estate agent involves inviting a few agents to tour your home and discuss marketing, pricing, fees, and other services, so you can decide who you'd like to work with.
 Depending on your level of comfort, we can easily adjust our process.
 For example, for a completely contactless experience, you could tour us through your home via video chat, and we could discuss pricing, marketing and more via a Zoom call.
 We also could view your home in person, wearing a mask and maintaining physical distance, and then meet online.
 Our brokerage uses DocuSign e-signatures to complete all contracts, and updates on your listing can be provided by email, phone call or video chat.